pablodecm/phd_thesis/src/101_chapter_1.md

-The experimental success of the Standard Model and its main subcomponents QED, QCD and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognotiscation of the existence and some the properties of new particles
+The experimental success of the Standard Model and its main subcomponents QED, QCD and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognostiscation of the existence and some the properties of new particles
 (e.g. $Z$, $W^{\pm}$ and Higgs bosons or top quark) to the agreement of precise predictions with meticulous experimental observations.
-The fine structure constant $\alpha$ at zero energy scale is an example of the latter, the experimentally determined value being compatible with the Standard Model based theoretical prediction up to 12 orders of magnitude [@hanneke2008new; @parker2018measurement].
+The fine structure constant $\alpha$ at zero energy scale is an example of the latter, with its experimentally determined value being compatible with the Standard Model based theoretical prediction up to 12 orders of magnitude [@hanneke2008new; @parker2018measurement].
 In addition to describing natural phenomena with unprecedented accuracy, the SM it is a self-consistent theory that